bondagit/ravenna-alsa-lkm/README.md

 * Interleaved and non-interleaved 16/24/32 bit integer formats
 * Up to 64 I/O (I is not yet supported)

-### mDNS implementation ###

-The RAVENNA protocol uses mDNS.
-Depending on the platform/distribution the Daemon will use Bonjour or Avahi libraries.
-If Avahi is present in the system, the Daemon have to use that library.
-If Avahi is not present in the system, a built-in Bonjour implementation will be used instead.
-In order to correctly build the daemon, we need to know if Avahi is present or not in the system.

 ## Configuration ##
 ### Linux Kernel prerequisite ###
 The following kernel config are required :

 * NETFILTER